Carnations-Botanica/AMD-Kernel-Patches/README.md

 Ensure ``FixupAppleEfiImages`` quirk is enabled to ensure W^R errors on older OS X doesn't have issues.

 Ensure the Kernel Quirk `ProvideCurrentCpuInfo` is enabled.
 OpenCore 0.7.1 or newer is required.
 You should NOT be using an outdated copy of OpenCore, this requirement has long been deprecated.
 Make sure to **enable** this quirk or the system **won't boot**.
 You're only warned once.

-### Note for Zen 4 CPUs

-We do not have any people on Zen 4 available for testing at this moment, no official support is provided at this time.
-Zen 3 FTW (not really, give us time).

 ### Patch List